Matti Airola: In the Soviet Union

 At the beginning of April, the people's delegation was evacuated to Vyborg, from where Airola fled to Soviet Russia.
-He worked as a teacher at the Finnish seminary in Hatsina from 1921–1925 and as a Finnish language teacher at the Finnish Technical University in Leningrad from 1925–1936.
+He worked as a teacher at the Finnish seminary in Hatsina from 1921 to 1925 and as a Finnish language teacher at the Finnish Technical University in Leningrad from 1925 to 1936.
 In addition to his teaching work, Airola translated textbooks and information books into Finnish and published two Finnish language textbooks.

 In 1927, he received Soviet citizenship.
 During Stalin's persecutions, Airola was dismissed from his post and sentenced in July 1939 to five years in prison.
 Airola died in a prison hospital in October 1939.
 He was rehabilitated at his son's request in 1957.

 Personal life

-Airola married Hilja Siviä Korhonen (1881-1947), who was born in Vyborg, in 1906.
-Their sons were journalist Eino Airola (1907-1984) and writer Veikko Airola.
+Airola married Hilja Siviä Korhonen (1881–1947), who was born in Vyborg, in 1906.
+Their sons were journalist Eino Airola (1907–1984) and writer Veikko Airola.
 Eino, who served in the air force, was expelled from Leningrad in 1942 and he and his family settled in Uzbekistan.